 ❄️ Sofia in Winter (December–February)

 Sofia in winter feels like stepping into a snow globe, especially in December, when twinkling lights and Christmas markets take over the city center.
-While January and February can be bitterly cold, it’s the perfect season for budget travel, snow-dusted photos, and spa escapes just outside the city.
+While January and February can be bitterly cold, it’s the perfect season for budget travel, snow-dusted photos, and day-trip spa escapes.

 🌨️ Weather Overview